whelanh/aurora-kdegit-dx/README.md

 - **Aurora KDE Git DX**: Standard variant based on `aurora-dx:latest` with KDE unstable builds, published as `aurora-kdegit-dx:latest`
 - **Aurora KDE Git DX NVIDIA**: NVIDIA-optimized variant based on `aurora-dx-nvidia:latest`, published as `aurora-kdegit-dx-nvidia:latest`

-**Both images include KDE Plasma and Gear unstable builds and a curated selection of Flatpak applications.**  Idiosyncratically (for my use case), R and RStudio are added as well.
-If R, Rstudio and Flatpaks are not desired, you can comment them out in the `build_files/build.sh` file.
+**Both images include KDE Plasma and Gear unstable builds and automatic Flatpak application management via ujust recipes.**  Idiosyncratically (for my use case), R and RStudio are added as well.
+If R or RStudio are not desired, you can comment them out in the `build_files/build.sh` file.

 *If you want a complete KDE development stack and tools like kde-builder for KDE development, you can uncomment those sections in the `build_files/build.sh` file.*